the-events-calendar/the-events-calendar/readme.txt

 = [4.9.4] TBD =

+* Fix - Save of event meta data when Classic editor plugin and gutenberg blocks for events are enabled [121267]
 * Fix - Moved The Events Calendar specific code from common Context class into The Events Calendar [129241]
 * Fix - Fixed issue where multiday events were not returning correct end date in block editor [128033]
 * Fix - REST API Event responses now include the correct timezone even if the event has no timezone set or if using the site-wide timezone option [100159]